nonoo/esp-remote-wakeup/README.md

 # ESP Wakeup Keypress

-A firmware for ESP32 devices to act as a USB keyboard and press a key when a HTTP request is received.
+A firmware for ESP32 devices to act as a USB keyboard and wake up the computer when a HTTP request is received.

 The story behind this is that my computer won't power on for Wake on LAN magic packets for some unkown Linux/UEFI reason (all needed settings are enabled for